sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>opentest4j</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Open Test Alliance for the JVM
+Short desc    : Open Test Alliance for the JVM
 URL          : https://github.com/ota4j-team/opentest4j
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Open Test Alliance for the JVM is a minimal common foundation for
+Descript     : Open Test Alliance for the JVM is a minimal common foundation for
              : testing libraries on the JVM.
 The primary goal of the project is to
              : enable testing frameworks like JUnit, TestNG, Spock, etc. and
              : third-party assertion libraries like Hamcrest, AssertJ, etc. to use a